 1st annual Climate 50 list of 2020 was launched in times when Climate dialogue needs to accelerate and should be on each government, corporate and investor agenda.
 This ranking is a tribute and inspiration for the climate community, and we hope it will act as a reference point for investors, LPs, and most importantly — entrepreneurs!
 Check the category winners of the inaugural Climate 50 list.

-Climate 50 is an annually published list of the top 50 most recognized investors within the energy transition.
+Climate 50 is an annually published list of the Top 50 most recognized Climate Tech investors.
 These 50 investors help founders realize novel solutions that move us towards a more sustainable planet.
 As the global momentum around climate change builds, this list aims to recognize the important contributions these organisations make in our journey towards net-zero.
-Below check the inaugural Climate 50 list of Top 50 leading climate tech investors globally.
+Below check the inaugural Climate50 list of Top 50 leading Climate Tech investors globally.

 The Climate 50 ranking methodology was created by Contrarian Ventures.
 We sought to craft a methodology that would incorporate metrics that define a great investor.
 We reached beyond traditional financial performance metrics, taking into account less traditional metrics such as the founder's voice, contribution to building an inclusive community, and a recognizable VC brand.
 Lastly, we did not forget you - the climate community.
 Your voice also counts.